twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 * If the dotfile is encrypted in the source state, then `chezmoi edit` will decrypt it to a private directory, open that file in your `$EDITOR`, and then re-encrypt the file when you quit your editor.
-That makes encryption transparent.
+This makes encryption transparent.

 * With the `--diff` and `--apply` options you can see what would change and